 4) Harness the power of a network of programs that provide undergraduate learning experiences to do research on student learning and contribute our findings to the broader body of evidence about undergraduate STEM learning.

-U-FERN will build a new research network that includes researchers in the social and learning sciences, practitioners leading undergraduate field experiences in a range of disciplines, and undergraduate field educators in a range of disciplines who are working to broaden participation in STEM through collaborative projects that are supported by network meetings, interdisciplinary working groups, workshops at national-level conferences and meetings, and virtual collaboration tools.
+U-FERN has built a new network that includes researchers in the social and learning sciences and undergraduate field educators leading undergraduate field experiences in a range of disciplines, and who are working to broaden participation in field education through collaborative projects that are supported by network meetings, interdisciplinary working groups, workshops at national-level conferences and meetings, and virtual collaboration tools.
+Key collaborative products include a resource for understanding and evaluating outcomes of undergraduate field experiences and a model for designing and studying student-centered Undergraduate Field Experiences.
+Visit our publications page for more examples of collaborative products.

 This project is being jointly funded by the National Science Foundation (NSF) Directorate for Biological Sciences (BIO), Division of Biological Infrastructure, and the Directorate for Education and Human Resources (EHR), Division of Undergraduate Education as part of their efforts to address the challenges posed in Vision and Change in Undergraduate Biology Education: A Call to Action.
 This project is also co-funded by the Division of Environmental Biology (DEB) in the BIO directorate.